houcine1amraoui/chap4lab-task2-token-based-session-management/README.md

-# Task 3: Token-based Session Management Demo
+# Chapter 4 Lab - Task 2: Token-based Session Management

 In Task 1, we have discussed the problem of authenticating users each time they want to see their posts.
 In Task 2, we have solved such a problem using session-based session management.
 In this task, we will get a demonstration of another way to handle users’ session and that is using Json Web Tokens (or JWT).